 The Graduate Certificate in Maritime Archaeology is an 18-unit program which is part of the Graduate Program in Maritime Archaeology offered by the College of Humanities, Arts and Social Sciences.
-It is only available part time.

 The course introduces students to contemporary theory and practice in maritime archaeology and underwater cultural heritage management.